sdodlapati3/cuda-lab/docs/ADVANCED-TOPICS-ENHANCEMENT.md

 # Advanced CUDA Topics Enhancement Plan

+> **Updated:** December 20, 2025
+> **Status:** Partially Implemented - Reference Document

 ## Overview

-This document identifies advanced CUDA features from the Programming Guide Chapter 4 (Special Topics) and external sources that could enhance our 14-week learning path.
-These topics represent cutting-edge CUDA capabilities that go beyond the current curriculum.
+This document identifies advanced CUDA features from the Programming Guide Chapter 4 (Special Topics) and external sources that could enhance our 16-week learning path.
+Many of these topics have now been incorporated into Weeks 13-16.

 ---